abacusmodeling/abacus-develop/docs/input-main.md

 #### min_dist_coef

 - **Type**: double
 - **Descrption**: a factor related to the allowed minimum distance between two atoms.
-At the begining, ABACUS will check the structure, and if there has the distance of two atoms is shorter than min_dist_coef*(standard covalent bond length), we think this structure is unreasonable.
-If you want to calculate some structures in extreme condition like high pressure, you should set this parameter as a smaller value.
+At the begining, ABACUS will check the structure, and if the distance of two atoms is shorter than min_dist_coef*(standard covalent bond length), we think this structure is unreasonable.
+If you want to calculate some structures in extreme condition like high pressure, you should set this parameter as a smaller value or even 0.
-- **Default**: 0.8
+- **Default**: 0.2

 ### Variables related to input files